15 Effective Home Remedies For Oral Thrush

 4. Baking Soda

 Baking soda, also known as sodium bicarbonate, can kill fungal agents that cause infections (5).
-It might help treat oral thrush too – though more information is needed in this regard.
+A baking soda rinse might help treat oral thrush too – though more information is needed in this regard.

 Mix ½ a tablespoon of baking soda in a glass of water and rinse your mouth with the solution.
 You can do it 2 to 3 times a day until you see results.